SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

          var x = 0.0, y = 0.0
       }

-The ``Rect`` structure below can be initialized in one of three ways – by using its default zero-initialized ``origin`` and ``size`` property values;
+You can initialize the ``Rect`` structure below in one of three ways – by using its default zero-initialized ``origin`` and ``size`` property values;
 by providing a specific origin point and size;
 or by providing a specific center point and size: